Exceptional introductory course in Medicine at the University of Sydney

 Boost your confidence and develop key attributes in academic skills workshops

 Our workshops are geared towards unlocking participants’ potential, giving them the tools to prepare for the next steps of their education and future goals.
 Build upon existing study skills to support future university-level learning.

 These workshops explore a diverse and enriching range of topics – past examples have ranged from ‘Productivity tips’ to ’21st Century Technology Skills’.
 We’re sure that you’ll learn something completely new.
 Unlike traditional schools, Immerse allows you to learn beyond the traditional curriculum.

 Guest speakers from previous summers

 The Career Insights programme has been really, for lack of a better word, ‘immersive’ into what the experience of living in London for university would really be like – having that chance to connect with different people and comparing our own experiences, discussing what we’ve learned and meshing all our knowledge to come up with big collective ideas to share with the group in class.

 The programme has given me a lot of clarity on what a career or even university education in medicine really looks like.
 Having the opportunity to talk to med students and people who are working with PhDs, while looking at all sorts of different career opportunities in medicine, has been really beneficial.

 Explore Sydney with our Social and Cultural Programme

-We are proud to offer an exceptional social programme to offer an insiders tour of Sydney.
-This includes activities such as a cruise around Sydney Harbour, a sports tournament on Manly Beach and a murder mystery night in the college.
+We are proud to offer an exceptional social programme which provides an exhilarating tour of Sydney.
+This includes activities like a cruise around Sydney Harbour, a sports tournament on Manly Beach and a murder mystery night in the college.